SpencerCDixon/spencercdixon.github.io/source/blog/2016-01-12-setting-up-testing-in-react.html.markdown

 > Using the `-S` flag is an alias for `--save`.

-Now for creating our first React component:
+Create the first React component:

 ```javascript
 # src/main.js